stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 really suck out power from your program, so fusion is a very nice optimization technique in certain cases.

-To demonstrate benefits of fusion it's enough to start with a simple composition of functions you may find yourself writing quite often.
+To demonstrate the benefits of fusion it's enough to start with a simple composition of functions you may find yourself writing quite often.
 The only difference is that we will use our own, homemade functions (functions from `Prelude` have rewrite rules we are yet to reinvent) implemented as you